OmniLayer/spec/README.md

 ### Selling Mastercoins for Bitcoins

 Say you want to publish an offer to sell 1.5 Mastercoins for 1000 bitcoins.
-Doing this takes 33 bytes:
+Doing this takes 33 bytes + the length of the Contact URI field:

 1. [Transaction version](spec#field-transaction-version) = 1
 1. [Transaction type](spec#field-transaction-type) = 20  (currency trade offer for bitcoins)